CarouselSMS/RecessApp/README.md

 License
 =======

-The Recess Paging System is copyright © 2013 [Recess Mobile](http://recess.im/).
+The Recess Paging System is Copyright © 2013 [Recess Mobile](http://recess.im/).

 It is free software, and may be redistributed under the terms specified in the MIT-LICENSE file.